Water affecting activities

 Want to de-silt your on-stream dam?

-You no longer need to apply for a permit, as long as you meet the criteria outlined in Table 10 of volume 2 of the NRM plan.
+You no longer need to apply for a permit, as long as you meet the criteria outlined in Table B1, page 23 in Volume 2 of the Adelaide and Mount Lofty Ranges Natural Resources Management Plan.
 This includes making sure that when you desilt the dam you do not increase its size and dispose of the silt responsibly so it does not re-enter the watercourse.

 If you have any queries, please contact the Policy Officer Water Permits on (08) 8273 9100.